bglase/can-usb-com/README.md

 The board object emits the following events:
 * `open` when the serial port is successfully opened
 * `error` if an error occurs (like the serial port could not be opened)
-* `rx` when an incoming CAN message arrives
+* `data` when an incoming CANBUS frame is received
+* `write` when an outgoing CANBUS frame is sent to the device (the event occurs before the frame is actually put on the wire)
-* `data` when an incoming PGN arrives and J1939 mode is enabled
+* `close` when the port is closed

 To listen for the events, use the typical NodeJS EventEmitter pattern:
 ```js